bonohu/hmmemit/README.md

 # hmmemit

-Run hmmemit(sample sequence(s) from a profile HMM).
+Run hmmemit(sample sequence(s) from a profile HMM) in HMMER package.

  Usage: docker run -it bonohu/hmmemit